 With its lower-than-average cost of living, fresh air and low crime rate, Lewiston is a lovely and quiet place to hang your hammock.

 5. Maryville, Tennessee

-Maryville has become very popular with retirees thanks to its low tax rate, highly-rated hospital, many parks, and welcoming atmosphere.
+Maryville has become very popular with retirees thanks to its low tax rate, highly rated hospital, many parks and welcoming atmosphere.
 There are plenty of active adult communities to keep your social calendar busy.

 4. Port Charlotte, Florida

-Even though the town has grown in popularity in recent years, it maintains a relaxed attitude and lower than average cost of living and relatively low median housing price of $166,600.
-With a hospital and several medical centers in town, look no further for an affordable retirement on the waterfront!
+Even though the town has grown in popularity in recent years, it maintains a relaxed attitude and lower than average cost of living and relatively low median housing value of $208,576.

 3. Colorado Springs, Colorado

-But it also promises a lower cost of living than other cities in the state, and has a median housing price of $284,000, which is half the price of a home in Boulder.
+But it also promises a lower cost of living than other cities in the state and has a median housing value of $352,852, which is less than half that of the typical home in Boulder.
 Memorial Hospital and Penrose Hospital are located in town.

 2. Summerville, South Carolina

-All the same, the fresh air, famous spring flowers, and warm weather continue to attract retirees.
+All the same, the fresh air, famous spring flowers and warm weather continue to attract retirees.
 Located only 14 miles from Charleston, Summerville offers the best in charming small-town living and modern amenities.